-Graduate Certificate in Geographical Information Systems
+Graduate Certificate Program in Geographical Information Systems

 Geographical Information Systems (GIS) allow us to capture, manage, query, analyze and model geospatially referenced data.
 GIS ties the idea of location to information, allowing us to visualize it in map form.
 Using geospatial techniques we can combine and overlay data to visualize complex scenarios from a geographic perspective.
-GIS also allows us to integrate data from diverse sources, helping identify relationships, trends, and patterns of distribution.
+GIS also allows us to integrate data from diverse sources, helping identify relationships, trends and patterns of distribution.

 The goal of our certificate program is to provide students with a solid grounding in geospatial theory and techniques, combined with the practical skills to apply these techniques to real world problems.
-Students will be exposed to a combination of industry standard software and open source softwares, in classes that encourage an extensive hands-on approach.
-We feature service learning components in our courses, that increasingly incorporate the growing field of open source GIS.
+Students will be exposed to a combination of industry standard software and open source software in classes that encourage an extensive hands-on approach.
+We feature service learning components in our courses that increasingly incorporate the growing field of open source GIS.

 Nuala M. Cowan, D.Sc